patrickdappollonio/kubectl-slice/README.md

   -h, --help                help for kubectl-split
   -f, --input-file string   the input file used to read the initial macro YAML file.
 If empty or "-", stdin is used -o, --output-dir string   the output directory used to output the splitted files (default ".")
+  -s, --skip-non-k8s        if enabled, any YAMLs that don't contain at least an "apiVersion", "kind" and "metadata.name" will be excluded from the split
   -t, --template string     go template used to generate the file name when creating the resource files in the output directory (default "{{.kind | lower}}-{{.metadata.name}}.yaml")
   -v, --version             version for kubectl-split
 ```